 How to Get Started on your Estate Planning Journey

-Important: Step 2.5 - Complete your paperwork
+Important: Complete your paperwork

-Step Three: Your Estate Plan Design meeting
+Step two: Your Estate Plan Design call or meeting

-Step Four: The Signing Ceremony
+Step three: The Signing Ceremony

-Step Five: The Asset Review / Legacy meeting
+Step Five: Asset Review / Legacy meeting

-ensure your assets are all owned in the right way which includes finalizing deed paperwork;
+At the asset review meeting, we review your paperwork to verify that your assets are all owned in the right way which includes finalizing deed paperwork;

 Step Six: Followup Annual Teleconference